iarsystems/iar-risc-v-gd32v-eval/docs/getting-started.md

 5. Click `OK` if you want to save your settings.

 ## 5. Target power supply from I-jet Lite
+To power the Evaluation Board directly from the I-jet Lite, proceed as follows.

 1. Choose `Project` → `Options` → `I-jet` → `Setup` to enable __Target power__ supply from the I-jet Lite.